U.S. retailers gaining upper hand in partnerships with banks

-NEW YORK (Reuters) - U.S. banks are finding that “co-branded” credit cards they offer with retailers, airlines, hotels and other consumer companies are increasingly a lousy business, one not likely to get better soon, industry executives said.
+NEW YORK, Feb 13 (Reuters) - U.S. banks are finding that “co-branded” credit cards they offer with retailers, airlines, hotels and other consumer companies are increasingly a lousy business, one not likely to get better soon, industry executives said.

 Stiff competition is resulting in margins that are so low they are barely there, analysts said.
 On Wednesday, American Express Co said it would stop offering a co-branded credit card with Costco when its contract with the retailer ends in March 2016.
 It cited greater competition.